Nursing (NURS)

 This course focuses on the use of health informatics principles with both consumers and health care professionals to transform data and information into knowledge and wisdom to assure the safe and effective use of health information and communication technologies that promote evidence-based, patient-centered health care.
 The course will highlight the nurse's role using emerging informatics tools for practice, administration, research, education, quality improvement, and for rural and population health.
 F, S

-NURS 4200 Population Health Nursing: 3 semester hours.
+NURS 4200 Population Health Management in Nursing: 3 semester hours.

 NURS 4200C Population Health Nursing Clinical: 2 semester hours.